 #4 Look for Condensation Troubles Up Above

-If insulation on the underside of the roof is sagging and not in full contact with the metal, this is a great place for hidden condensation to accumulate and cause trouble.
+If the insulation on the underside of the roof is sagging and not in full contact with the metal, this is a great place for hidden condensation to accumulate and cause trouble.
 Roof leaks or moisture seeping in through penetrations can cause a lot of moisture to build up in the ceiling insulation over time.
 This type of problem can occur when flashing is missing, incorrectly installed, or damaged.

 #5 Prevent Water Seeping from Below

 In regions where moisture can seep up from the ground, having gravel, crushed rock, or other drainage materials under the concrete slab can help limit condensation around the structure’s base.
 Roof runoff and other sources of water should be drained away from the foundation as well.
 A vapor retarder can also be placed between a subfloor and the ground slab.